omitogunjesufemi/alx-higher_level_programming/0x10-python-network_0/README.md

-`4-header.sh` | Script that take URL with header variable, display body of response `5-post_params.sh` | Script that sends POST request to the passed URL, display body of response `100-status_code.sh` | Script sends a request to a URL and display only the status code of the response
+`4-header.sh` | Script that take URL with header variable, display body of response `5-post_params.sh` | Script that sends POST request to the passed URL, display body of response `100-status_code.sh` | Script sends a request to a URL and display only the status code of the response `101-post_json.sh` | script that sends a JSON POST request to a URL and displays the body of the response